adamreir/content_job_ads/readme.md

 ## Pay and Non-pay Content of Job Ads

 This repo contains the full list of pay and non-pay job attributes we extract from the text of a comprehensive data set of Norwegian job postings.
-The methodology is described in our paper "The Pay and Non-pay Content of Job Ads."
+The methodology is described in our paper "The Pay and Non-pay Content of Job Ads" [[pdf](https://arxiv.org/pdf/2407.13204)].

 ### File description